EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 MAC address of the channel.

 <b>lamac</b>
 Specifies a MAC address for the LA channels configured in NetScaler virtual appliances (VPX).
 This MAC address is persistent after each reboot.
 If you don't specify this parameter, a MAC address is generated randomly for each LA channel.
-These MAC addresses changes after each reboot.
+These MAC addresses change after each reboot.

 <b>uptime</b>
 Duration for which the channel is UP.
 (Example: 3 hours 1 minute 1 second).
 This value is reset when the channel state changes to DOWN.